actor-framework/actor-framework/HACKING.md

   #include "caf/example/myclass.hpp"
   ```

-- When declaring a function, the order of parameters is: inputs, then outputs.
+- When declaring a function, the order of parameters is: outputs, then inputs.
+  This follows the parameter order from the STL.

 - Never use C-style casts.